 The Family In-Person Learning Guide is a comprehensive reference for health and safety protocols for in-person learning.
-While a return-to-school date has not yet been established, the family guide will answer many of your questions about personal protective equipment, training, cleaning practices, ventilation changes, bus and classroom protocols, and meals.
-It is presented in both pdf format as well as in the following pages so topics can be easily accessed and translated using the Google translate tool in the upper right of this website.
+The family guide will answer many of your questions about personal protective equipment, cleaning practices, ventilation changes, bus and classroom protocols, and meals.
+It is presented in the following pages so topics can be easily accessed and translated using the Google translate tool in the upper right of this website.

 This guide reflects a “layered approach” to reduce exposure and transmission of COVID-19 through the combined use of several safety measures.
 Individually, each of these measures increases safety, but when many of them are layered together, we maximize our ability to reduce the transmission of viruses, including COVID-19.